 In her short time as Managing Director, Ms Jack has delivered a new business line in Overseas Visitors Health Cover, launched a new loyalty program HCF Thank You and announced a new organisational structure to reflect HCF’s focus on member experience and business growth.
 She has also commenced one of the largest programs of work in the business to date, a $140M Systems Transformation project which will transform HCF’s way of doing business.

-Ms Jack has more than 25 years' experience as a finance professional and corporate executive across vari ous industries including health and life insurance, banking, s uperannuation and wealth management.
+Ms Jack has more than 30 years' experience as a finance professional and corporate executive across various industries including health and life insurance, banking, superannuation and wealth management.
 She also has extensive experience across business transformation.
 As Chief Financial Officer of IAG Financial Services, she had a key role in the creation of Clearview and was responsible for the business integration when they were purchased by MBF.

-Ms Jack is also a Director of Private Healthcare Australia, the Business Council of Co-operatives and Mutuals and Uscom, an ASX listed health technology company.
+Ms Jack is also a Director of Private Healthcare Australia, and the Business Council of Co-operatives and Mutuals and is a member of Chief Executive Women.

 Claire L. Jackson

 Professor Jackson was appointed to the Board of HCF and Manchester Unity in November 2012 and is a member of the HCF Nomination Committee and the People, Culture & Remuneration Committee.
 She was appointed as a Trustee of the HCF Research Foundation in 2013 and has been a Director of the Corporate Trustee since its registration in 2015.
 She has been active in general practice undergraduate and postgraduate education and research for many years, and has been extensively involved in health services research and reform since the early 1990s.